joro550/Notes/Inbox/Project N.md

 when do we write an offer status into the ats what makes a questionnaire an application form is it literally just a group name or can we make other assumptions about the group name

+- candidate
+	- status
+	- scores <-
+	- right to work <-
+	- education <-
+- job offer status
+	- demographics
+		- sexual orientation
+		- ethnicity

+offer status for each record not a thing